-State of Colorado Performance Improvement Project (PIP) Module 4 - PIP Conclusions Submission Form Depression Screening and Follow-up After a Positive Depression Screen for (Rocky Mountain Health Plans - RAE)
+Performance Improvement Project (PIP) Module 4 - PIP Conclusions Submission Form Depression Screening and Follow-up After a Positive Depression Screen for (Rocky Mountain Health Plans - PRIME)

-Table 2b-Project Conclusions - Follow-up after a Positive Depression Screen Project Conclusions The SMART Aim goal of 46.89% was achieved with a final rate of 65.38% and a statistically significant improvement in the SMART Aim measure was achieved.
+Table 2b-Proje ct Conclusions - Follow-up after a Positive Depression Screen Project Conclusions The SMART Aim goal of 46.89% was not achieved and statistically significant improvement was not achieved by the SMART Aim end date.
+Of note, the improvement in the practice's ability to screen and accurately code and bill for depression screening contributed to a numerical increase in follow up for patients who screen positive for depression.
+The baseline data showed only 3 members out of 8 had follow-up after a positive depression screen, while the last data point showed us that 29 patients out of 82 had follow-up after a positive depression screen.
+This shows an improvement to identify and connect patients who screen positive for depression to behavioral health services.
 Both MFHC and SMFM had a workflow in place to ensure patients 12 years of age and older are being screened for depression using the PHQ-2/PHQ-9 and the interventions tested by both practices resulted in clinically significant improvements in connecting patients to behavioral health services provided in the clinic.
-Intervention Testing Conclusions MFHC intervention testing resulted in a clinically significant improvement in tracking patients who scored positive on the PHQ-9 and needed follow-up by a behavioral health advocate.
-Outreaching to patients on the list to connect them to services helps patients get into a behavioral health provider in a timely manner.
-In addition to the increase in patients who were connected to a behavioral health provider due to this outreach, the practice learned that many patients had already established care with MFHC Behavioral Health Clinicians or with other community behavioral health providers.
-Intervention testing period 3/1/22-5/31/22 resulted in 3/14 patients successfully connected to behavioral health services.
-These are patients who, without outreach efforts by Behavioral Health Advocate (BHA), would not have connected to a behavioral health provider after scoring positive on depression screen during a recent visit.
+MFHC intervention testing resulted in a clinically significant improvement in tracking patients Intervention Testing Conclusions who scored positive on the PHQ-9 and needed follow-up by a behavioral health advocate.
+Using a registry to outreach patients for connection to services help patients get into a behavioral health provider in a timelier manner.
+With the increase in patients who were connected to a behavioral health provider as an outcome of the registry outreach, the practice learned that many patients had already established care with MFHC behavioral health providers or with other community behavioral health providers.
+Intervention testing period 3/1/22-5/31/22 resulted in 3/14 patients being successfully connected to behavioral health services.
+These are patients who, without outreach efforts by a Behavioral Health Advocate (BHA), would not have connected to a behavioral health provider after scoring positive on a depression screen during a recent visit.
 SMFM has created a standardized workflow for both screening of depression and for follow up after a positive screen throughout the clinic.
 They have alerted leadership to the importance of being able to bill for these activities to inform quality initiatives among the opportunities for reimbursement.
-Although the billing for screening was discontinued during the PIP, leadership is now aware of the importance of billing the G-codes.
-They are also aware that the primary care clinic is ready to submit the G-codes on claims once allowed, as well as billing for the follow up after a positive depression screening.
-Spread of Successful Interventions MFHC decided to expand the PHQ-9 report outreach to all BHA's within the organization.
-This shares responsibility across the BHA's and will result in improved timeliness for outreach to patients.
+Although the billing for screening was discontinued during the PIP, leadership is